Chia-Network/chia-dev-guides/guides/crash-course/smart-coins.md

 Friendly reminder, the output here is specific to the hash you used.
 :::

-We now have the same functioning password check, but the expected password is not revealed in the bytecode.
+We now have the same functioning password check, but the expected password is not revealed until spent with the correct password.
 We can try it out with:

 ```bash
 brun '(a (q 2 (i (= (sha256 5) 2) (q 1 .
 "Correct!") (q 1 .
 "Incorrect :(")) 1) (c (q .
 0x2cf24dba5fb0a30e26e83b2ac5b9e29e1b161e5c1fa7425e73043362938b9824) 1))' "(hello)"